johnwinston/auto-ntzfind/README.md

 # auto-ntzfind
-Python wrapper for auto-searching non-totalistic rulespaces with ntzfind
+Python wrapper for auto-searching non-totalistic rulespaces for spaceships with ntzfind